vSparkyy/Sorting-Algorithm-Visualiser/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to enhance the visualiser, feel free to create pull requests.

-    Fork the repository.
-    Create a new branch for your feature: git checkout -b feature-name.
-    Implement your changes.
-    Commit your changes: git commit -m "Add feature".
-    Push to the branch: git push origin feature-name.
-    Create a pull request.

 ## License